FAQs

 A body-positive lens aims to heal the wounds that may have come from diet culture, weight discrimination/stigma, ageism, heterosexism, racism, classism, gender bias, a consumerist-driven society, personal and/or medical trauma, and various other factors.

-I do well with people identifying as women and non-binary, especially in the queer community.
-I generally work well with folks that range in their 40s-60s.
+I work well with people who identify as women and non-binary, and members of the queer community.
+My practice is well-suited for folks that range in their 40s-60s.

-I love treating folk who suffer from anxiety, fertility issues, depression, menstrual issues, digestive issues, headaches, and back pain (and many others).
+I love treating folks who suffer from anxiety, fertility issues, depression, menstrual issues, digestive issues, headaches, and back pain (and many other ailments).

-My office accommodates folks in larger bodies.
+My office is accommodating for folks in larger bodies.
 My treatment table adjusts to different positions and has a weight capacity of 450lbs.
 I love working with folks who want to get out of the diet mentality and get a bit out of their head and into their bodies.
 That being said, EVERY body is welcome.

-This service is fully virtual.
+Intuitive eating counseling is a fully virtual service.
 I often send out worksheets for clients to fill out before their appointments.
-Generally we start out with a one-hour session I call Intutiive Eating 101.
+Generally we start out with a one-hour session I call “Intuitive Eating 101”.
 This gives the basic layout of all the principles of this approach to eating and deep listening to your body.
 Then we have time to discuss what resonated during that hour and what did not.

-If clients want to delve deeper, I generally want to see them once a month for 8-10 months.
-We take a deeper dive on all the principles of Intuitive Eating and start getting into how to apply them.
-This work is not quick, it is slow and I emphasize getting curious.
+If you’d like to delve deeper, I generally see intuitive eating counseling clients once a month for 8-10 months.
+Together, we will more comprehensively explore all of the principles of Intuitive Eating, as you learn to apply them in your own life.
+This work is not quick — in fact, it can be quite slow.
 When it comes to taking the exit ramp from diet culture, the deprogramming takes time.
 Most of us were socialized with some form of diet culture.
+I’ll help you to practice being curious and compassionate with yourself as you heal your relationship with food.

 I am an out-of-network provider.
 While I do not accept or bill insurance companies, many insurers include coverage for acupuncture.
 You pay me at the time of service and I will provide you with a Superbill that you can submit to your insurance carrier for possible reimbursement.